 - Listen to the tone of voice

-The talker may use pitch, tone, volume of voice to emphasise what is being said.
+The talker may use pitch, tone, the volume of voice to emphasize what is being said.
 The real meaning of the words may vary according to how they are said.
 Sometimes silence is also meaningful.

-Gestures, facial expression, eye movement, postures etc. reveal a lot of things, than the words.
+Gestures, facial expression, eye movement, postures etc. reveal a lot of things than words.
 The father of modern management Peter Drucker once said: ‘The most important thing in communication is hearing what is not said’.

 An open body posture will keep your mind also open.
 Folded or crossed arms and legs demonstrate defensive mentality or even lack of sincerity.
 Clasping the hands together and hiding the palms, make you appear less open and honest.